umbraco/UmbracoDocs/Umbraco-Uno/Widgets/Contact/index.md

 # Contact (widget)

-The Contact widget is a smaller version of the [Map widget](../Map) and it is only available in the Footer section of the website, which can be setup from the **Start** page.
+The Contact widget is a smaller version of the [Map widget](../Map) and it is only available in the footer section of the website, which can be setup from the **Start** page.

 Aside from an address, it is also possible to add a phone number and an email address, which will both be presented as clickable elements on the frontend, allowing visitors to quickly get in contact.